shirtsgroup/physical_validation/doc/userguide.rst

 This results indicate a large deviations form the expected ratio between the distributions at different temperatures.

-The test for NPT ensemble is done in analogy - the two simulations can have been performed at different temperature (check of the relative enthalpy distributions), at different pressure (check of the relative volume distributions), or varying both state points (two-dimensional energy-volume distributions).
+There are three possible tests for NPT ensemble, each requiring different simulations.
+If the two simulations were performed at different temperatures, then the distribution of the instantaneous enthalpy :math:`U + PV` is tested.
+If the two simulations were performed at different pressures, then the distribution of :math:`V` is tested.
+If simulations were performed at both different temperatures and pressures, then test of the joint distribution of :math:`U` and :math:`V` is performed.

+Support for grand and semigrand canonical ensembles, validating the distribution of $N$ and $U$ or composition will be provided soon; in the meantime, this functionality can still be found in the checkensemble_ repository.

-Integrator validation
+Integrator Validation
 =====================
-A simplectic integrator can be shown to conserve a constant of motion (such as the energy in a microcanonical simulation) up to a fluctuation depending on the integration time step chosen.
-Comparing two or more constant-of-motion trajectories realized using different timesteps (but otherwise unchanged simulation parameters) allows to check the simplecticity of the integration.
-Note that lack of simplecticity does not necessarily imply an error in the integration algorithm, it can also hint at physical violations in other parts of the model, such as non-continuous potential functions, unprecise handling of constraints, etc.
+A symplectic integrator can be shown to conserve a constant of motion (such as the energy in a microcanonical simulation) up to a fluctuation that is quadratic in time step chosen.
+Comparing two or more constant-of-motion trajectories realized using different time steps (but otherwise unchanged simulation parameters) allows a check of the symplecticity of the integration.
+Note that lack of symplecticity does not necessarily imply an error in the integration algorithm, it can also hint at physical violations in other parts of the model, such as non-continuous potential functions, imprecise handling of constraints, etc.

 Functions
 ---------